DandyLyons/swift-json-resume/README.md

 - Swift 5.5 or later
 - npm (Node Package Manager)

-## Setup

-Before using this package, you need to install the JavaScript dependencies.
-Follow these steps:

-1. Ensure you have npm installed on your machine.
-You can download and install it from [nodejs.org](https://nodejs.org/).
-2. Run the bootstrap script to install the JavaScript dependencies:
-    ```bash
-    ./bootstrap.sh
-    ```

 ## Installation

 To install `SwiftyJSONResume` in your Swift project, add the following dependency to your `Package.swift` file: